 Several facts led to this decision.
 First, it was observed that in 2008, 10th grade was the only grade that showed a decline in marijuana use, as well as in the indexes of use that include marijuana.
 In 2009, it was the only grade to show an increase in some of those same measures.
 Although trends do sometimes differ from one grade to another, the fact that this happened in just a single year led to the conclusion that the 10th-grade sample from 2008 likely showed erroneously low levels of use of certain drugs—particularly marijuana and alcohol—most likely because of sampling error.
 Other findings also supported this interpretation.

 An examination of the subgroup trend tables shows that in 2009, there were unusually large increases of marijuana use in two regions of the country, the West and the South, raising the possibility that relatively few schools accounted for the increase in that year.
 Further, there was no evidence in the trend lines from the other two grades that such an increase was actually occurring in those two regions for either marijuana or alcohol use, as would be expected if the 10th-grade data accurately represented the population.
-Finally, an examination of data from 10th graders in the matched half sample of schools that participated in both the 2008 and 2009 surveys reveals considerably smaller 1-year increases in the use of these two drugs than does the full sample analysis.
+Finally, an examination of data from 10th graders in the matched half sample of schools that participated in both the 2008 and 2009 surveys reveals considerably smaller one-year increases in the use of these two drugs than does the full sample analysis.
 The changes in the matched half samples are routinely examined to help validate the results from the full samples.
 Normally, the two indicators of change replicate closely.

 Therefore, it was judged unlikely that the apparent decline in 2008 and sharp increase in 2009 for 10th graders are accurate characterizations of the total populations.
 Thus, the 10th-grade data points from 2008 are omitted in the figures and tables.
-However, the 1-year change score was calculated using the matched half sample of schools participating in both 2008 and 2009, and it was noted that the change was not significant.
+However, the one-year change score was calculated using the matched half sample of schools participating in both 2008 and 2009, and it was noted that the change was not significant.
 Their results should be relatively unaffected by schools entering and leaving the sample each year.
 Importantly, these adjusted change scores bring the 10th-grade change data much more into line with what is observed to be occurring in the other two grades.

 For more information, please see

-Johnston, L. D., Miech, R. A., Patrick, M. E., O'Malley, P. M., Schulenberg, J. E., & Bachman, J. G. (2023).
-Monitoring the Future national survey results on drug use 1975–2022: Overview, key findings on adolescent drug use.
+Johnston, L. D., Miech, R. A., O'Malley, P. M., Bachman, J. G., Schulenberg, J. E., & Patrick, M. E. (2022).
+Monitoring the Future national survey results on drug use 1975-2021: Overview, key findings on adolescent drug use.
 Ann Arbor: Institute for Social Research, University of Michigan.

 Johnston, L. D., O'Malley, P. M., Bachman, J. G., & Schulenberg, J. E. (2010).
 Monitoring the future: National survey results on drug use, 1975–2009: Volume I, Secondary school students (NIH Publication No. 10-7584).
 National Institute on Drug Abuse.

-Information about MTF is available online at https://www.nida.nih.gov/DrugPages/MTF.html and https://monitoringthefuture.org
+Information about MTF is available online at http://www.nida.nih.gov/DrugPages/MTF.html and http://monitoringthefuture.org.

 Agency Contact: